 Pawnee Fort is thought by historians to have been across Mansfield Road from Point of Rocks.
 By today’s estimations, Point of Rocks is approximately 35 miles from the site of Fort Atkinson and just under 40 miles from Chouteau’s Island.

-When the Union Pacific Eastern Division reached the short-lived city of Sheridan, near Fort Wallace in Wallace County, Kansas, in June 1868, the eastern terminus of the trail shifted to this area approximately 100 miles north-northwest of Point of Rocks.
+When the Union Pacific Eastern Division reached the short-lived city of Sheridan, near Fort Wallace in Wallace County, Kansas, in June 1868, the trail’s eastern terminus shifted to this area approximately 100 miles north-northwest of Point of Rocks.
 That portion of the trail east of Sheridan was subsequently abandoned.
 By March 1870, the railroad had reached Kit Carson, Colorado, spelling the end of trail traffic along the Santa Fe Trail to the east of this town.

 Other sites on the Santa Fe Trail that were also called Point of Rocks are a formation near Springer, New Mexico; the Point of Rocks is located seven miles northwest of Elkhart within the Cimarron National Grassland in Morton County, Kansas; and another Point of Rocks formation was located on the north side of US-50 Highway, 2.3 miles west of Dodge City, Kansas until a road widening project in 1931 destroyed it.